Staff and Board

 Associate Editor

-Rebekah Denison Hewitt holds an MFA in poetry from the University of Wisconsin-Madison, where she was the Martha Meier Renk Distinguished Graduate Fellow.
+Rebekah Denison Hewitt's poetry collection Creature in Bloom is forthcoming from the University of Wisconsin Press.
+She holds an MFA in poetry from the University of Wisconsin-Madison, where she was the Martha Meier Renk Distinguished Graduate Fellow.
 Her work has appeared in The Pinch, Gulf Stream, Narrative, The Rumpus, and the anthology New Poetry From the Midwest.

 Eric Tran